walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 In the last example, we have seen an example of a place holder. \*.py denotes all files with a .py ending.

 ### Redirecting Output
 Some commands print to the screen.
-To re-direct the output to a file we can use `>` and `>>`. `>>` appends the output an existing file or creates a new file if the file does not exist.
+To re-direct the output to a file we can use `>` and `>>`. `>>` appends the output to an existing file or creates a new file if the file does not exist yet.
 In contrast, `>` always creates a new file.
 If a file with the same name already exists, it overwrites it.
 Here is an example of how to re-direct the output of the `grep -in mybadfilename *.py` command to a file:
 ```
 # creates new file; if file exists, overwrites it
 mycommand > mytextfile